genexplain/genexplain-api/README.md

 ## Example applications

 Online manual and tutorials will soon be ready.
-Furthermore, we have prepared several example applications.
+We have prepared several example applications.
 Their sources are located in the package `com.genexplain.api.eg`.
 Furthermore, they can be executed by invoking the JAR with the word _example_ as first argument as shown below.
 This will print out the list of available examples and a short description.

 ```sh
 java -jar genexplain-api-1.0.jar example